taustation-fan/userscripts/README.md

 numbers like XP, credits etc and the current stats - look much more compact than by default.
 This function also adds a counter to the next stats 'tick', although it starts working only after one 'tick' actually occurs.

+## Hide irrelevant career tasks

+`hide_tasks.js` will hide all the career tasks from all the "TASKS" tabs in the game, except for the tasks explicitly listed in the script body.
+Use with caution!
+This scrip requires manual updates to be adjusted to the current career type and career rank/level of the player.
+By default it's configured for high-rank Clone Technician.